mwilliams2014/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/03-content-pages/03-content-page-interface.markdown

 - *View Usages:* See where the web content is used on the site

-Hover over the content in the list to highlight the widget(s), mapped content fields, and fragments that use it on the page.
+Hover over the content in the list to highlight the widget(s), mapped content fields, and fragments that display the content on the page.

 ![Figure 6: You can manage web content on a Content Page from the Contents panel.](../../../../../images/content-page-contents-panel.png)